agawrysiuk/aws-learning/README.md

 3. Created a DynamoDB table for storing the messages and implemented saving
 4. Created httpApi endpoint with a default JWT authorization to get the chat history from DynamoDB table
 5. Imported chat history while entering some conversation

+09.08.2021
+1. Cleaned up the app
+2. Implemented registration
+3. Created a description for the app